5 Herbs For Respiratory Health That You Need To Know About

 0 comments

-Thyme helps your respiratory system in a multitude of ways.
-As we said above it has powerful anti viral and bacterial properties but it is also very helpful in promoting relaxed and easy breathing.
+our respiratory system in a multitude of ways.
+As we said above it has powerful antiviral and bacterial properties but it is also very helpful in promoting relaxed and easy breathing.
 Thyme’s properties help it work as an expectorant (which means it helps to irritate and bring ‘things’ up, like stuck phlegm or mucus).
 It also works as a spasmolytic which means it can help with coughing fits and help to calm the respiratory muscles (really helpful for those that suffer from asthma as well).

-Thyme’s active constituent and essential oil components contribute to its powerful actions on the respiratory system, it is a beautiful supportive herb for respiratory health and for those that need extra respiratory support (for those that have chest/breathing issues such as asthma).
+Thyme’s active constituent and essential oil components contribute to its powerful actions on the respiratory system.
+It is a beautiful supportive herb for respiratory health and for those that have chest or breathing issues such as asthma and need extra respiratory support.

 Hoheria is really ‘goopy’ due to the high amount of mucilage contained (that goopiness coats linings which can help to calm irritation or inflammation).
 This ‘goopiness’ makes it ideal for helping people who have coughs and irritated airways or digestive tract conditions.
 Hoheria was also used as a poultice topically to help calm burns.
 Often it is taken as a tincture or as a strong infusion (tea).